Eliot-Roxbergh/Eliot-Roxbergh.github.io/posts/GPL_compliance.md

 ² Copyleft refers to open-source licenses, such as the GPL, that require changes or extensions to the work to also be licensed under the original license (i.e. the license provides a "contamination" clause) [6].

-³ TODO: LGPLv2.1 also has another clause (section 7) which discuss additional allowances for combining two libraries (one of which is "based on" the LGPLv2.1 library and the other is not) into one.
+³ TODO: LGPL also has another clause (v2.1: section 7; v3: section 5) which discuss additional allowances for combining two libraries (one of which is "based on" the LGPLv2.1 library and the other is not) into one.
 Is this useful?
 What are some practical examples of this?

 [1] - <https://copyleft.org/guide/comprehensive-gpl-guidech11.html>